20 Pharma Statistics and Facts You’ll Want to Know in 2022

 9. Within the US pharmaceutical industry, companies spend an average of 17% of their revenue on new drugs’ R&D.

-Since their survival and success relies on the creation and sale of new medicines and drugs, a large portion of pharmaceutical company profits are allocated to that effort.
+Since their survival and success rely on the creation and sale of new medicines and drugs, a large portion of pharmaceutical company profits are allocated to that effort.
 Exactly how much money a company invests into R&D depends on its size, available budget, and position in the market.

 10. In 2019, Abbott Laboratories and Pfizer invested the smallest portion of their income in the R&D of new products—approximately 7% and 15%.